-The Measures announced in June 2016 outline requirements and procedures for the registration of infant formula recipes.
+The Measures announced in June 2016 outline requirements and procedures for the registration of individual infant formula recipes.
 The measures also elaborate requirements for labeling and product descriptions.
-The Measures were implemented on October 1, 2016, but CFDA has granted a grace period of 15 months, i.e. the measures will be enforced on January 1, 2018.
-For more details on Decree 26 please see Infant Formula Section in the latest China FAIRS report.
+The Measures were implemented on October 1, 2016, but CFDA granted a grace period of 15 months, the measures were enforced on January 1, 2018.
+For more details on Decree 26, please see Infant Formula Section in the latest China FAIRS report.